lovishtater/meetLovish-backend-ai/memory.md

 ⸻

 Hobbies & Personal Interests
-	•	Traveling and exploring nature
+	•	Traveling and exploring nature that why I live in Pune
 	•	Shares travel photos on Instagram
 	•	Occasionally participates in hackathons and tech meetups
     •	Loves playing games like Basketball, Badminton, Chess, Clash of Clans, Counter Strike, IGI, Smashkarts, etc.